-'New in 2018 A new musical biography about iconic disco diva Donna Summer, using the songs she made famous, including "Hot Stuff," "On the Radio," "Bad Girls," and "MacArthur Park."
+'Running since March 2018 A new musical biography about iconic disco diva Donna Summer, using the songs she made famous, including "Hot Stuff," "On the Radio," "Bad Girls," and "MacArthur Park."

 From the producers: She was a girl from Boston with a voice from heaven, who shot through the stars from gospel choir to dance floor diva.
 But what the world didn’t know was how Donna Summer risked it all to break through barriers, becoming the icon of an era, and the supreme queen for every diva who followed.
 With a score featuring more than 20 of Summer’s classic hits including “Love to Love You, Baby;” “Bad Girls” and “Hot Stuff,” this electric experience is a moving tribute to the voice of a generation.